atonella/Battle_Drones/doc/Battle_Cars.md

 ## More Ideas:
 - Add more Game Modes: Best of 3, Increasing Speed/Damage, ...
 - collision: should bounce like go karts
-- "HDR": bullets are mor bright than everything else
+- "HDR": bullets are more bright than everything else
-- different car vector lists can indicate condition of car (much damage/ damaged slightly / as new)
+- different drone vector lists can indicate condition of drone (much damage/ damaged slightly / as new)

 TODO: same speed diagonally vs horizonzal/vertival